Fettuccine Alfredo Recipe

 Recipe Variations For Different Diets

-• Gluten-Free: I once invited a friend over who was gluten intolerant.
-So, I made her a gluten-free version of this recipe by swapping fettuccine pasta with a gluten-free alternative made from rice, quinoa, or corn.
+• Gluten-Free: Swap fettuccine pasta with a gluten-free alternative made from rice, quinoa, or corn.
 She absolutely loved it.

-• Vegan: To make a vegan version of this fettuccine alfredo, I replaced regular fettuccine pasta with vegan pasta made from grains like rice or quinoa.
+• Vegan: Replace regular fettuccine pasta with vegan pasta made from grains like rice or quinoa.
 Then, I used nutritional yeast or vegan parmesan made from nuts instead of regular parmesan and full-fat coconut milk instead of heavy cream.
 You can also use cashew cream for that purpose.
 Then, for the butter, I looked for vegan butter or coconut oil.
 Lastly, I used vegan cream cheese made from cashews or tofu in place of regular cream cheese.

-• Keto-Friendly: I was on a keto diet when I decided to make this version, so I ditched the traditional fettuccine pasta for zucchini or shirataki noodles and kept the rich and cheesy sauce intact.
+• Keto-Friendly: Ditch the traditional fettuccine pasta for zucchini or shirataki noodles and kept the rich and cheesy sauce intact.
 It was so delicious that I didn’t even miss the carbs.

 Storing And Reheating This Recipe